gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 ### Version 0.00.3 - towards a half formal repository
-- [] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
+- [x] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
 - [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
 - [x] force LJ may not work correctly.
 I might have just broken it, but i am uncertain that it correctly calculates the component forces, isntead of just assigning the overall force to each dimension, or something else entirely! ----- TENTATIVELY FIXED, pairslist was messed up generating NaNs and also not doing anything
 - [] abstract away force computations
-- [] deliver a working simulation of coulomb and/or LJ

 - [x] fix broken update_pairslist